nhtri2003gmail/writeup-dctf21.cyberedu.ro-blindsight/README.md

 ![pop_rdi_csu.png](images/pop_rdi_csu.png)

-So that if our useful_gadget is `0x4007ea`, we will have `pop rdi` at address `0x4007ea + 9`.
-So just create script to check if it's 6-pop then check if it's 1-pop next and we can filter out so much (multiple thread again).
+So if our useful_gadget is `0x4007ea`, we will have `pop rdi` at address `0x4007ea + 9`.
+Now just create script to check if it's 6-pop then check if it's 1-pop next and we can filter out so much (multiple thread again).
 Usually, csu is at the end of program so we just need to take the bigger address and that will be pop 6 in csu:

 <details>
 <summary>Sub Script</summary>